§ DID Registration

 update(did, options, secret, didDocumentOperation, didDocument) -> jobId, didState, didRegistrationMetadata, didDocumentMetadata

-This function updates the DID document associated with the DID, either by completely replacing it, or by performing an incremental update (see the didDocumentOperation input field).
+This function updates the DID document associated with the DID, either by completely replacing it, or by performing an incremental update, or in another way.
+The specific update operation to be executed is specified in the didDocumentOperation input field.

 § deactivate()